wp-plugins/one-time-password/readme.txt

 = How do I choose between logging-in using a one-time password or my main password? =

-Simply enter the password of your choice into the password box.
+Simply enter the password of your choice into the WordPress password box.

 = Why is this plugin not compatible with WordPress version 2.7 or lower? =